A summary of Boris Johnson's terrible week in parliament

 Twenty-one Conservative MPs voted against the government in support of discussing the legislation on Wednesday.

-Johnson, in turn, kicked the MPs out of the Conservative party.
+Those MPs, in turn, had the Conservative whip withdrawn.

 The "rebel MPs" included nine former Cabinet members and Winston Churchill's grandson Sir Nicholas Soames.
 They will now sit as independents in the House of Commons.